astropy/astropy/docs/io/fits/appendix/faq.rst

 What is the difference between astropy.io.fits and fitsio?
 ----------------------------------------------------------

-The `astropy.io.fits` module (originally PyFITS) is a "pure Python" FITS reader in that all the code for parsing the FITS file format is in Python, though Numpy is used to provide access to the FITS data via the `~numpy.ndarray` interface.  `astropy.io.fits` currently also accesses the
+The `astropy.io.fits` module is a "pure Python" FITS reader in that all the code for parsing the FITS file format is in Python, though Numpy is used to provide access to the FITS data via the `~numpy.ndarray` interface.  `astropy.io.fits` currently also accesses the